 Mil Máscaras, along with Vince McMahon Sr. of the then WWWF, helped the New York State Athletic Commission to lift the ban on wrestlers competing with masks.
 The New York Penal Law 240.35 (4), in essence, prohibited people from using masks in public if not in connection with a masquerade party.

 Long story short, Vince Sr. wanted Máscaras to appear at Madison Square Garden because he was a huge draw everywhere he worked, and was desperate to book him.
 So he lobbied for a change, and the Athletic Commission bent the rules to accommodate Máscaras to wrestle "The Spoiler" Don Jardine on December 18th, 1972.
 Don Jardine, before this historic change in the rules, would wrestle maskless when booked at MSG.

 In May 2020, the nearly two centuries old and criminal violation of the law, which was subject to a possible 15-day sentence of imprisonment, was repealed.

 Recommended read: "The Spoiler" Don Jardine: The Man Who Trained the Undertaker

 The Masks and the Mystique Surrounding Mil Máscaras

-In 1968, he started traveling to the U.S. (mainly California) facing the likes of John Tolos, Ernie Ladd, Black Gordman and Goliath.
-During the seventies, most Japanese fans weren’t accustomed to the quicker-paced style of wrestling Máscaras presented, but the fans learned to adore his performances in short order.
-In Japan, he was nicknamed Kamen Kizoku which means the “masked noble” because the fans believed he represented the excellence of the Lucha Libre style, and his matches against “The Destroyer” Dick Beyer are legendary.
+In 1968, he started traveling to the U.S. (mainly California), facing the likes of John Tolos, Ernie Ladd, Black Gordman, and Goliath.
+During the seventies, most Japanese fans weren’t accustomed to the quicker-paced style of wrestling Máscaras presented, but they learned to adore his performances in short order.
+In Japan, he was nicknamed Kamen Kizoku, which means the "masked noble," because the fans believed he represented the excellence of the Lucha Libre style.
+His matches against "The Destroyer" Dick Beyer are legendary confrontations.